 Former police commander testifies in CPD whistleblower trial

-Former Area South Detectives Commander Rodney Blisset said there was no reason to ‘dump’ a detective who supervised police shooting investigation.
+Former Area South Detective Cmdr.
+Rodney Blisset said there was no reason to ‘dump’ a detective who supervised a police shooting investigation.

 Lambert has sued the city and the Chicago Police Department, alleging he was dropped from his job as a detective because he pushed back when supervisors tried to get him to alter reports on a fellow officer’s 2017 off-duty shooting of an unarmed teenager.